striim/striim-dockerfiles/README.md

 # Supported Deployment
 ## oraclexe
 Allows running an Oracle XE 11G database with scripts to turn on audit log
-## Cluster
+## cluster
-Brings up a striim cluster with ability to scale up/down striim nodes
+Brings up a striim cluster with ability to scale up/down striim nodes with inbuilt metadata repository
+## cluster-with-external-mdr
+Brings up a striim cluster with ability to use an Oracle or Postgres as Metadata repository

 # Testing status
 This has only been tested with docker on linux.